 Can our attendees play or participate if they have only had one vaccination?

 If you are holding a gathering or event where My Vaccine Passes are being used, then all participants must show a valid vaccination pass.
-Participants who have only had one vaccination cannot get a My Vaccine Pass until they’ve had two doses of the vaccination, so until then, they should be treated as if they do not have a vaccine pass.
+Participants who have only had one vaccination cannot get a My Vaccine Pass until they’ve had the required doses of the vaccination, so until then, they should be treated as if they do not have a vaccine pass.

 The exemption to be fully vaccinated by 17 January 2022 only applies to workers where vaccination has been mandated such as events, hospitality, close contact businesses, and gyms.